Thursday, November 14, 2019

 Small Stellated Dodecahedron

 A convex regular dodecahedron is the base for making this small stellated dodecahedron.
-Stellated means "star-like".
-The dodecahedron is transformed into a star-like polyhedron by attaching twelve pentagonal pyramids.
-A small stellated dodecahedron has 12 faces, 12 vertices and 30 edges.
+"Stellated" means "star-like".
+The dodecahedron is transformed into a star-like polyhedron by extending each of its twelve pentagonal faces outward until they form pyramidal points.
+Through this process of stellation, the faces become pentagrams (five-pointed stars), creating a structure with 12 pentagrammic faces, 12 vertices (the star points), and 30 edges.

 A Convex Regular Dodecahedron